 No matter what though, either of these algorithms keeps you safe.
 Even at the most aggressive settings you’ll end up on the safe side and should, under normal circumstances, never get into any place where your health is at risk.

 All three of these units are more than just a dive computer.
 You can and most likely will wear them every day.
 All three devices have rechargeable batteries.
 This means that none of these units has a user-replaceable battery.

 If it’s just a dive computer you can live with a battery life that requires recharging every few days.
 However, when you use it as your everyday watch then you certainly do not want to have to recharge or even change the batteries every couple of days!

 The Shearwater Teric and the D5 double-up as your everyday watch and your scuba computer.
 Both provide quite a lot of battery life and you can expect the Shearwater to last you longer on a charge.

 The Garmin, on the other hand, is additionally a fitness tracker and smartwatch.
 You will use that watch more than the other two simply to count your steps or track other fitness activities every day.

-The Garmin Mk1 does have a lot of different strap options ranging from leather straps to various colored Silicone variants, metal versions including even a titanium one.
+The Garmin Mk1 dive computer does have a lot of different strap options ranging from leather straps to various colored Silicone variants, metal versions including even a titanium one.
 When you choose one of the metal straps then you want to use a silicone strap when you’re scuba diving.

 You can pretend that a solid dive log on a dive computer is not that important.
 Yet, nobody would want to miss being able to look through the data of previous dives.